Updated on July 27th, 2020

 The service here is brilliant, the staff are super friendly and it’s a lovely atmosphere to enjoy a good meal either solo or with friends.
 I even got a free profiterole and raki shot after my meal!
 They’re open until 1.30am too, so you can satisfy a late night craving if you’re staying at a hotel or hostel out that way.

-Best food experience in Chania: Cooking class
+Best food experience in Crete: Cooking class

 If you prefer to learn to cook traditional meals rather than just eat them, you’re in luck.
 This Crete cooking class experience teaches you all about the local Cretan cuisine and lets you try your hand at creating your own.